jondwillis/jondwillis/README.md

 🎯 **Full-stack engineer** with 10+ years of experience, focusing on:

-- iOS
-- tvOS
-- watchOS
-- macOS
+- iOS, tvOS, watchOS, macOS

 ### 🚀 Career Highlights: